git/git.github.io/rev_news/drafts/edition-56.md

   Each action was explained and justified, sometimes pointing to interesting research like the recent paper [""We Don't Do That Here": How Collaborative Editing With Mentors Improves Engagement in Social Q&A Communities"](http://www.chrisparnin.me/pdf/chi18.pdf).

-  Stolee also proposed some metrics to be mesured between releases to monitor how the community are doing:
+  Stolee also proposed some metrics to be measured between releases to monitor how the community are doing:

   1. How many first-time contributors sent a patch?